I was mad. So, so mad. I mean, I’d been mad at my husband before (and a few times since then). But this time, it was about food. And I was very mad.

 You see, when we were dating, and after we were first married, we made very simple dinners.
 We had lots of tacos, simple chopped salads and sloppy joes (and these are all still considered excellent dinners in our household!)
 I was also the proud owner of a new panini pan, so there were lots of pressed sandwiches.

-One of my favorite paninis to make was a combination of sliced deli ham, raspberry preserves, and brie cheese on crusty bread.
+One of my favorite panini to make was a combination of sliced deli ham, raspberry preserves, and brie cheese on crusty bread.
 It sounds like a weird combo on paper screen, but it was soooo good.
 The ham was a bit salty, which was balanced by the sweet preserves.
 And of course, the gooey, pungent brie was the icing on the cake.

 I made these sandwiches all the freakin’ time for a long while.
 Not only did I love the flavor, but they were fast and cheap!
-Somewhere along the way, these paninis sort of got phased out of our normal dinner repertoire.
+Somewhere along the way, these panini sort of got phased out of our normal dinner repertoire.
 Other things worked their way in, and these sandwiches were lost in the shuffle.

 Year later, I remembered them and told Jeff that I was thinking of making them again.
 He whisper-muttered: